ThatZiv/MarketPulse/README.md

 ```

+> [!WARNING]
+> You may have issues installing LlamaCpp on Windows.
+You may have install [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+Alternatively, you can use WSL to run the server on Windows.

 10. Copy `.env.example` to `.env`.
 Please fill out all the corresponding values as mentioned in the [environment variables](#environment-variables) section.

 11. Run the server